AnthonyAkentiev/anthonyakentiev.github.io/source/_posts/2013-11-23-how-youd-design-this-system.markdown

 comments: true
 categories: [nodejs, web, https]
 ---
 I met one of my friends today.
 We've been discussing (for about 2 hours) web processing system he has designed.
 I am going to show you (and him) my vision of that product and a little bit of real working code.
 Of course, i am not aware of all requirements and constraints (he-he), so that is just a sketch.
-I am not going to use UML, just text/pictures ))

 ##Reqs:
 1. System MUST provide API that can be accessed remotely.